Prashant-Kumar-321/ConsoleNumberShiftGame/README.md

 This is a console number shift game implemented in C++.
 The game displays a square matrix with randomly placed numbers.
 The goal of the game is to arrange these randomly placed numbers in ascending order by shifting using **arrows** keys.

+## Features
+1. The game displays a square matrix with randomly placed numbers.
+2. Arrow Keys Interaction to move number
+3. The game displays the number of moves made by the player.
+4. There are levels in game
+6. Only One library dependency ```ncurses```

 ## How to play the game

 1. The game starts by displaying *rule of game* how to move numbers and others.